Colt McCoy: 2008 season

-On January 2, 2008, Texas running back Jamaal Charles decided to forgo his senior season with Texas in favor of the 2008 NFL Draft.
+On January 2, 2008, Texas running back Jamaal Charles decided to forgo his senior season with Texas in favor of the 2008 NFL draft.
 With Charles' departure, McCoy became the leading returning rusher for the 2008 Longhorns.

 McCoy rose in the record books during the first four games of the season.
 On August 30, 2008, McCoy passed for 222 yards and rushed for 103 yards against FAU, becoming the second player in school history to pass for 200 and rush for 100 yards in more than one game; the other being Vince Young.
 On September 20, McCoy surpassed the Texas All-Time record for the most passing TD's with 62 while beating Rice 52–10.
 The record was previously held by Major Applewhite.
 Through the first four games of 2008, McCoy completed 80% of his passes and had a quarterback rating of 209.71.
 Leading the 2008 Texas Longhorns football team, McCoy and the Longhorns began the season with eight straight wins, including a win over then #1 Oklahoma, #6 Oklahoma State and #11 Missouri.
 His performance helped the Longhorns rise at one point to the #1 ranking in the national polls, although the Longhorns lost to Texas Tech and finished ranked third in the BCS standings.
 In 2008 McCoy set school records for most career touchdown passes, most touchdown passes in a season, most total touchdowns by a Texas player, most career wins, and most career passing yards.
 In addition to setting passing records, McCoy led the team with 561 yards rushing and eleven rushing touchdowns, establishing a reputation as a dual threat quarterback.

 The Longhorns opened conference play against the Colorado Buffaloes and won 38–14.
 McCoy threw for two touchdowns and moved past Ricky Williams into second on Texas' all-time list for touchdowns responsible for (passing, rushing, receiving).
 McCoy at that point had 77, while Williams had 76 with the Horns.
 Texas continued conference play by defeating #1 ranked Oklahoma Sooners in the 2008 Texas vs. Oklahoma football game.
-McCoy was 28 for 35 for 277 yards and one touchdown, bringing Texas to the position of the #1 in the AP poll for the first time since 1984. (passing Alabama, Missouri, Oklahoma, and LSU.)
+McCoy was 28 for 35 for 277 yards and one touchdown, bringing Texas to the position of the #1 in the AP poll for the first time since 1984.

 On October 18, against Missouri, McCoy completed the game with 337 yards on 29-of-32 passing with two touchdowns, rushed for two more and at one point completed a school-record 17 passes in a row.
 His completion ratio of 79% coming into the game improved as he completed 91% of his passes in this game.
 His four touchdowns put him in first place for the most career touchdowns scored at Texas (82), passing Vince Young (81).